 They continued (more like, "Are you kidding me?"), "We're talking about Jesus of Nazareth!
 He was a prophet; he spoke powerfully and did great things before God and all the people.
 The chief priests and our rulers handed him over to be sentenced to death, and they crucified him; but we had hoped that he was the one who was going to redeem Israel" Luke 24:19-21 (NIV).

 We had hoped.
 Do you hear their despair?
 (Their lives were shattered, or so they thought.)
 Then the charade was up.
 (Why they didn't recognize Jesus right away is unclear.
 Were they so downcast that they couldn't look up?
 Were their eyes full of tears?
 Were they so focused on their circumstances that they couldn't see Jesus?
-Or was Jesus miraculously keeping his identity from them for a special purpose, maybe to be recorded for the benefit of those yet to believe?)
+Maybe Jesus miraculously kept his identity hidden for a special purpose—to be recorded for the benefit of those yet to believe?)

 "Jesus said to them, 'How foolish you are, and how slow of heart to believe all that the prophets have spoken!
 Did not the Christ have to suffer these things and then enter his glory?'
 And beginning with Moses and all the Prophets, he explained to them what was said in all the Scriptures concerning himself" Luke 24:25-27 (NIV).

 How many times have we whispered in our souls, we had hoped. . .